harrietrc/loadimpact-docs/jekyll/_v4/guides/how-to-convert-har-to-k6-test.md

 ---
 layout: classic-docs
-title: How to convert HAR to k6 test
+title: Converting HAR Files to Test Scripts
-description: A tutorial on how to convert a HAR file to a k6 test
+description: Guide on converting HAR files on the command line using k6 to create load testing scripts
-categories: [how-to-tutorials]
+categories: [guides]
 order: 4
+redirect_from: /4.0/how-to-tutorials/how-to-convert-har-to-k6-test/
 ---

 ***